ushu/url_signer/README.md

 ```

 Note that provided env `URL_SIGNING_KEY` environment variable is usually enough to get a working URL signing environment.

+## TODO

+ [ ] Add an option to choose the param name: it is currently set to `signature`
+ [ ] Allow to customize the signing process by selecting with parts of the URL to include (for eg. allow to sign only considering path and not domain etc.)
+ [ ] Write tests for the Rails integration
+ [ ] Improve docs

 ## Contributing